LOCHINVAR NATIONAL PARK

 Lochinvar National Park is a small park of around 430 sq km, a lot of which is water.
 Once a cattle farm, it was bought by government in 1966 and made a Game Management Area to protect the remaining wildlife.

 In 1972 it was made into a National Park.
 When government bought the park in 1966 there was little variety of wildlife left because the previous owner had shot most of it.
-However, Lochinvar was home to Zambia’s endemic Kafue lechwe which were deemed important to protect.
+However, Lochinvar was home to Zambia’s endemic Kafue lechwe which were important to protect.

 Being small and surrounded by villages which depend upon fishing for much of their livelihood, there is a lot of pressure on the park for its limited resources.
 Fishermen still come into the park on their fishing expeditions.